- Raw Sugar (SB) Consolidating Above 50% Fib Retrace of Oct Rally

 Cotton (CT) is consolidating a 2nd day following Monday's strong rally that punctured a 6 month downtrend resistance (on the weekly chart).
 With CT...

-Mar arabica coffee (KCH19) on Tuesday closed down -2.80 (-2.66%) and Mar ICE robusta coffee (RMH19) closed down -21 (-1.36%).
-Coffee prices extended their 6-week-long decline to fresh 2-1/2 month lows on Tuesday as signs of robust global coffee production induced fund selling of coffee futures.
-ICO reported on Monday that global 2017/18 arabica coffee output rose +1.7% y/y to 101.3 mln bags and 2017/18 robusta coffee production rose +10.0% y/y to 62.3 mln bags.
+Mar arabica coffee (KCH19) this morning is down -1.60 (-1.54%) and Mar ICE robusta coffee (RMH19) is down -17 (-1.13%).
+Coffee prices are lower this morning as Mar Robusta sold off to a 2-1/2 year low.
+Mar arabica fell to a 2-1/2 month low Thursday as signs of abundant supplies have spurred fund selling of coffee.
+ICO data Monday showed that global 2017/18 arabica coffee output rose +1.7% y/y to 101.3 mln bags and 2017/18 robusta coffee production rose +10.0% y/y to 62.3 mln bags.
 Cecafe reported Tuesday that Brazil Nov green coffee exports jumped +26% y/y to 3.424 mln bags, the highest ever for a November, with Nov arabica coffee exports up +18% y/y to 3.19 mln bags.
-A negative for robusta prices was data from Vietnam's General Department of Customs that showed Vietnam Nov coffee exports rose +32% y/y to 138,138 MT, and Vietnam Jan-Nov coffee exports were up +2.8% y/y at 1.72 MMT.
-On the positive side, ICO cut its 2017/18 global coffee surplus estimate to 1.59 mln bags from an October estimate of 2.58 mln bags.
-Also, crop concerns in Brazil continue after Somar Meteorologia said rainfall in Minas Gerais, Brazil's biggest coffee-growing region, was 27.7 mm in the past week, or only 43% of the historical average.
+Robusta coffee supplies are also abundant as data from Vietnam's General Department of Customs on Tuesday showed Vietnam Nov coffee exports rose +32% y/y to 138,138 MT, and Vietnam Jan-Nov coffee exports were up +2.8% y/y at 1.72 MMT.
+On the positive side, the U.S. Climate Prediction Center on Thursday raised its estimate for an El Nino weather pattern forming by the end of February to 91% from an 80% estimate in November, which may lead to hotter and drier conditions in South America.
+Also, Somar Meteorologia said rainfall in Minas Gerais, Brazil's biggest coffee-growing region, was 27.7 mm in the past week, or only 43% of the historical average.
 Current coffee supplies remain ample as ICE-monitored coffee inventories are just below the recent 4-year high of 2.459 mln bags (Nov 19).